 Subrogation claim is not limited to auto insurance companies and their policyholders but also occurs in the healthcare sector.
 Suppose you suffer injuries in an accident that was not your fault, and your health insurance company pays $30,000 in losses against your insurance claim to cover the medical bills.
 In that case, they will pursue the at-fault party to recover the $30,000 they paid for your injuries.

-If the fault is not clearly defined in an accident where you suffered injuries, you may want to file an insurance claim with your insurance company, pay the deductible, and receive payment for your medical treatment.
+Suppose the fault is not clearly defined in an accident where you suffered injuries.
+In that case, you may want to file an insurance claim with your insurance company, pay the deductible, and receive payment for your medical treatment.
 Your insurance company would then take care of the rest.

 Your insurer could pursue a subrogation claim for the entire amount or a portion.
-When they recover, you may receive full reimbursement on your deductible or part of it, depending on the state law.
+Depending on the state law, you may receive full reimbursement on your deductible or part of it when they recover.

 Subrogation claims are similar to personal injury claims and can take weeks, months, or even years to resolve.
 It all depends on the complexity of the claim and the state laws.